 This is because if the foundations are rushed and not well planned eventually the building will lean, topple or crack up.
 The building doesn't have longevity.

-If you want longevity in your relationship you will take your time and move from level one to level five over a period of 18 months or even longer.
+If you want longevity in your relationship, take your time and move from level one to level five over a period of 18 months or even longer.

 When you and your partner feel secure and loved at your best and at your worst that is when you have a good chance at a long term lasting and committed relationship.